-There were no comments from the board members regarding the March 7, 2024 Meeting Agenda.
-Jesse Conner asked if the board members can send an email to EMSA staff requesting a topic to be placed on the agenda if anything comes up before the March 7, 2024 meeting.
-Ms. Sabonis replied that Mr. Conner could send agenda ideas via email to PDRB staff and added that the agenda is set by the board chair and PDRB staff.
+There were no comments from the board members regarding possible topics for the March 7, 2024 meeting.
+Jesse Conner asked if board members can send an email to EMSA staff requesting a topic to be placed on the agenda if anything comes up before the March 7, 2024 meeting.
+Ms. Sabonis replied that members can send agenda ideas via email to PDRB staff and added that the agenda is set by the board chair and PDRB staff.